Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Semiclassical limits and Sturm-Liouville operators

 The Frobenius method makes a power series ansatz $f(z)=\sum_{n\in\Z} a_nz^n$ around $z=0$.
 If $q(z)$ is regular then $z=0$ is called a regular point.
 If $q(z)z^2$ is regular, say $q(z)=\frac{{\ell}_0}{z^2}+\cdots$, then $z=0$ is called a regular singular point.
 In this case, we can start by solving the differential equation for the lowest term

-and obtain a recusive formula for the power series coefficients of a solution $f(z)=\sum_{n=0}^\infty a_nz^{n+s}$.
-The equation $s(s-1)+{\ell}_0=0$ is called indicial equation.
+and obtain a recursive formula for the power series coefficients of a solution $f(z)=\sum_{n=0}^\infty a_nz^{n+s}$.
+The equation $s(s-1)+{\ell}_0=0$ is called indical equation.
 Indeed, the theorem of Fuchs states, that the solutions of a Sturm-Liouville differential equation given by a convergent Frobenius series as above, or one of the solutions is of second kind:

 where $f_1$ is a solution of the first kind. \\